euphemius-tech/js_efim/README.md

-# CinemaSorterJS
+# JS-Cinema-Sorter

 ## Overview

-CinemaSorterJS is a dynamic web application designed to demonstrate sorting algorithms with a fun twist—sorting new movie releases!
+JS-Cinema-Sorter is a dynamic web application designed to demonstrate sorting algorithms with a fun twist—sorting new movie releases!
 This repository uses JavaScript, Ajax, DOM manipulation, and event handling to provide an interactive way to explore the bubble sort algorithm.

 ## Features